-We are very attentive to safety issues and we are aware of food allergy issues.
-Therefore, we do not serve food during our classes and don’t allow sharing of snacks either.
+We are very attentive to safety and aware of food allergy issues.
+Therefore, we do not allow sharing of snacks and ask parents before we serve food.
 During classes, parents can stay in the building and attend to their other children, chat with like-minded parents or work using a free wifi network.

 If you are interested, please have a look at our current class offerings.

 We are looking forward to welcoming you and your children to the CCEE.